uspki/policies/certificate-policy.md

 - The CA hardware and software shall be dedicated to performing one task: the CA
 - There shall be no other applications, hardware devices, network connections, or component software installed that are not part of the CA operation
 - Where the CA operation supports multiple CAs, the hardware platform may support multiple CAs
-- Hardware and software procured to operate the CA shall be purchased in a fashion to reduce the likelihood that any particular component was tampered with (e.g. by ensuring the random selection of material at time of purchase or installation)
-- Hardware and software shall be similarly limited and scanned for malicious code on first use and continuously thereafter

 #### 6.6.2 Security management controls
 The security management controls for all CAs and all Certificate System Components listed below shall be implemented: